FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/_index.md

 ## About manual migrations

-The manual migration procedure, used to migrate an existing Transfer CFT to Transfer CFT <span class="mc-variable axway_variables.Release_Number variable">3.9</span>, is described in this document.
+The manual migration procedure, used to migrate an existing Transfer CFT to Transfer CFT {{< TransferCFT/releasenumber  >}}, is described in this document.

-The general procedure for migrating from a previous version of Transfer CFT to Transfer CFT <span class="mc-variable axway_variables.Release_Number variable">3.9</span> is:
+The general procedure for migrating from a previous version of Transfer CFT to Transfer CFT {{< TransferCFT/releasenumber  >}} is:

 1. Export existing information from the previous version.
 Details vary depending on the existing Transfer CFT version.
-2. Import the exported information into Transfer CFT <span class="mc-variable axway_variables.Release_Number variable">3.9</span>.
+2. Import the exported information into Transfer CFT {{< TransferCFT/releasenumber >}}.

 This mode has the following advantages: